wp-plugins/customericare-livechat/readme.txt

 You can simply start your computer, log on to our app in your browser, and mind your own business.
 The app will notify you when chats arrive.

-= Do I need a server? =

-No. The service is entirely hosted on our cloud infrastructure.

 = How stable is CustomerICare when it comes to uptime? =

 We use load balancing to ensure that the software is always fast and reliable.